This is not an ordinary Oatmeal Cookie,

 Oatmeal Cookie batter also contains a few other unusual ingredients.

-First, I have added a teaspoon of ground coffee (not instant), which I
+First, I have added a teaspoon of instant ground coffee, which I

 think adds a pleasant hint of coffee flavor.
 (You can, however, leave it